 All about the pre-made pouch packaging

-Modern and fast-paced world is all about convenience, which is why the usage of flexible plastic pouches is a continuing prominent trend in product packaging.
+Our modern and fast-paced world is all about convenience, which is why the usage of flexible plastic pouches is a continuing prominent trend in product packaging.
 Global market demand for pouches is projected to rise 6.2% annually to $37.3 billion in 2018.
-Food is the largest and most developed market for pouch, followed by pharma/medical and beverage.
+Food is the largest and most developed market for a pouch, followed by pharma/medical and beverage.

 Large companies are choosing simple, traditional bag types; pillow style bags and stick-packs.
 A simplified packaging process, above all, means cost savings and efficiency increment, which contributes to a larger bottom line.